ArturoDeza/Piranhas/torch/README.md

 #Piranhas [Torch7]

 1. Download the Piranhas toolbox for torch.
+Read the [Tutorial](https://github.com/ArturoDeza/Piranhas/tree/master/Tutorial) to learn about these parameters.

 2. Define your Computer + Human perception parameters.